akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+There is a schema update in this version: you also have to restart ClickHouse after upgrading for it to pick the new schema.

 - ✨ *console*: add `SrcNetPrefix` and `DstNetPrefix` (as a dimension and a filter attribute)
 - 🌱 *console*: add `limit` and `graph-type` to `console.default-visualize-options`